 - Heart Is an Awesome Power: How an apparently inconsequential ability can prove vital in the right place at the right time.
 Particularly prominent in his short stories.

 - Magic A Is Magic A: Defining rules for how Fantastic Science elements work, and then coming up with clever ways to get around those rules.
-Did this for the Star Wars Expanded Universe as well as featuring it in his own universes.
+Did this for the Star Wars Legends as well as featuring it in his own universes.

 - Magnificent Bastard: Grand Admiral Thrawn in his Star Wars books, Damon Lathe in Blackcollar.
 Tends to overlap with Military Maverick.